Lease Renewal CAM Negotiation: Cap Resets, Exclusions, Audit Rights

 - Did reconciliations arrive on time?
 Late delivery creates cash flow uncertainty.

 Even if you don't find significant overcharges, the audit exercise tells you exactly which provisions need strengthening.
-Use the CAM leakage estimator to quantify how much you've been paying above a well-negotiated baseline.
+Use the CAM billing error estimator to quantify how much you've been paying above a well-negotiated baseline.

 Building Your Negotiation Package